cruzgerman216/CodeLabs-Angular-Exercises/exercises/components-&-databinding/Components-&-Databinding-exercises.md

   - Output the user_info in user.component.html, using string interpolation and add an h1 element that has the content "User info!".
   - run 'ng serve' and you should see a list of users and numerous h1 elements.

-4. **Use a custom event to pass information to the parent component**
+**Exercise 4: Use a custom event to pass information to the parent component**
   - Create a new angular project called angular-basic-custom-event-exercise
   - Generate a component called navbar and nest it in the app component
   - In navbar.component.html file, create an input element and incorporate two way data binding or any way you like to store whatever the user type in a class property called mySearch.